murkimoo/Shopify-project/README.md

 - Dedicated wishlist page to view saved products
 - Ability to remove items from wishlist or move them to cart
 - Session-based persistence using Remix cookies
+- Ngrok needed to tunnel the localhost urls into shopify valid public URLs

 ## Setup